Our complaints policy

 4. Rulings and legal remedies

-Warranted complaints shall be assessed as to whether they are an isolated incident or if remedial action is needed to prevent any reoccurrence and where appropriate, changes shall be made to procedures within the Bank.
+Warranted complaints shall be assessed as to whether they are an isolated incident or if remedial action is needed to prevent any recurrence and where appropriate, changes shall be made to procedures within the Bank.
 The results of this assessment shall be saved alongside the complaint data according to Article 2.
 If improvements are required, then appropriate measures shall be taken.
-The Compliance Officer shall have an overview of the complaints process and carry out audits.
-These audits shall be included in the annual compliance report submitted to the Board.
-The Director of Personnel shall also monitor compliance with this policy.

 6. Monitoring